-Below, an asterisk () means the item is subject to the \$350 calendar year deductible.
-And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other health care professional.
+Below, an asterisk (\) means the item is subject to the \$350 calendar year deductible.
+And, after we pay, you generally pay any difference between our allowance and the billed amount if you use a non-PPO physician or other healthcare professional.

-Standard Option Benefits You pay Page

-Medical services provided by physicians:

-• Diagnostic and treatment services provided in the office PPO: \$15 copay primary care physician; \$30 copay specialist for covered office visits and 15% of other covered professional services including X-ray and lab 33

-Non-PPO: 35% of covered professional services

-Services provided by a hospital:

-• Inpatient PPO: 15% of covered hospital charges 63

-Non PPO: 35% of covered hospital charges

-• Outpatient PPO: 15% of covered hospital charges 66

-Non PPO: 35% of covered hospital charges

-Emergency benefits:

-Accidental injury Regular benefits 70

-Medical emergency Regular benefits 71

-Mental health and substance use disorder treatment: Regular cost-sharing 74

-Prescription drugs:

-Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply 85

-Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% brand name for up to a maximum of \$200 for up to a 30-day supply and any difference between our allowance and the cost of the drug.
+Standard Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office PPO: \$15 copay primary care physician; \$30 copay specialist for covered office visits and 15% of other covered professional services including X-ray and lab 33 Note: Certain diagnostic tests are not subject to the calendar year deductible.
+See Section 5 (a).
+Non-PPO: 35% of covered professional services Services provided by a hospital: Inpatient PPO: 15% of covered hospital charges 63 Non PPO: 35% of covered hospital charges Services provided by a hospital: Outpatient PPO: 15% of covered hospital charges 66 Non PPO: 35% of covered hospital charges Emergency benefits: Accidental injury Regular benefits 70 Emergency benefits: Medical emergency Regular benefits 71 Mental health and substance use disorder treatment: Regular cost-sharing 73 Prescription drugs: Retail pharmacy Network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% preferred for up to a maximum of \$200 (\$300 for non-preferred) for up to a 30-day supply 84 Non-network pharmacy: Member pays lesser of \$10 or pharmacy's usual and customary cost for generic drugs/50% preferred for up to a maximum of \$200 (\$300 for non-preferred) for up to a 30-day supply and any difference between our allowance and the cost of the drug.
 Copayments and coinsurance for prescription drugs go toward a \$6,500 annual out-of-pocket limit except for the difference in cost between the brand name and the generic.

-Standard Option Benefits You pay Page Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/50% brand name for up to a maximum of \$500 for up to a 90-day supply 85 Copayments and coinsurance for prescription drugs go toward a \$6,500 annual out-of-pocket limit except for the difference in cost between the brand name and the generic.
-Dental care: 50% up to Plan allowance for diagnostic and preventive services and charges in excess of the scheduled amounts for restorations and extractions 95 Wellness and other special features: Flexible benefits options, online customer and claims services, Services for deaf and hearing impaired, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Health Assessment and Personal Health Record 97 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,500 Self Only (\$13,000 Self Plus One or Self and Family) per year for PPO providersNothing after \$8,500 Self Only (\$17,000 Self Plus One or Self and Family) per year for non-PPO providersSome costs do not count toward this protection 28
+Standard Option Benefits You pay Page Prescription drugs: Mail order Member pays lesser of \$20 or the cost of the drug for generic drugs/50% preferred for up to a maximum of \$500 (\$600 for non-preferred) for up to a 90-day supply Copayments and coinsurance for prescription drugs go toward a \$6,500 annual out-of-pocket limit except for the difference in cost between the brand name and the generic.
+85 Dental care: 50% up to Plan allowance for diagnostic and preventive services and charges in excess of the scheduled amounts for restorations and extractions 93 Wellness and other special features: Flexible benefits options, Services for deaf and hearing impaired, High risk pregnancies, Lab Card Program, 24-hour Health Advice Line, Telehealth, Obesity screening and management, Health Rewards/Health Assessment, Personal Health Record, Value Added Programs and Services, and Chronic Condition Management.
+95 Protection against catastrophic costs (your catastrophic protection out-of-pocket maximum): Nothing after \$6,500 Self Only (\$13,000 Self Plus One or Self and Family) per year for PPO providers Nothing after \$8,500 Self Only (\$17,000 Self Plus One or Self and Family) per year for non-PPO providers Some costs do not count toward this protection 28